The Townhouse Gallery

-The Townhouse Gallery was established in 1998 as an independent, non-profit art space in Cairo, Egypt, with a goal of making contemporary arts accessible to all without compromising creative practice.
+The Townhouse Gallery was established in 1998 by William Wells as an independent, non-profit art space in Cairo, Egypt, with a goal of making contemporary arts accessible to all without compromising creative practice.
 The Townhouse supports artistic work in a wide range of media through exhibitions, residencies for artists and curators, educational initiatives and outreach programs.
 By establishing local and international relationships, as well as diversifying both the practitioners and audiences of contemporary art, the Townhouse aims to support and expand the knowledge, appreciation and practice of contemporary arts in Egypt and the region.

 Exhibits and programs

 The gallery is located in downtown Cairo's bustling car mechanics district.
 It curates over twelve annual exhibitions in the 650-square-meter Factory and the First Floor gallery of its main building.
 The exhibitions feature the work of young emerging artists alongside those who are internationally recognized.
 Many local artists with early shows at the Townhouse have gone on to exhibit worldwide.

 The Townhouse has initiated numerous large-scale events, beginning with the citywide Nitaq Festival in 1999.
 PhotoCairo, the first festival in Egypt exclusively dedicated to photography and video art, was launched in 2002.

 Since its inception, the Townhouse has strived to make the arts accessible to different groups of society, whilst using them as a powerful medium for integration and understanding.
 The gallery's Outreach Program offers a number of arts workshops for adults and children, with participants coming from all over Cairo, including those with special needs and from marginalized communities.

 The gallery collaborates with institutions and arts professionals both regionally and internationally to create exhibitions, share resources, and facilitate artist exchanges.

 Each year, several international artists hold residencies at the Townhouse, working in studios on the gallery premises and pursuing independent projects in the city.
 Visiting artists often lead workshops during their stay.
 In 2009, the Townhouse launched the Rooftop Studio Project, a local residency program for Egyptian artists in need of affordable workspaces.
 The gallery is currently expanding its residency opportunities to curators and writers with the aim of providing opportunities for interdisciplinary practices to emerge and be independently sustained.

 Located on the second floor of Townhouse's main building, the library holds books, journals, and other publications related to the arts.
 Sections are dedicated to Egyptian art history, monographs on Egyptian artists, and catalogues of exhibitions featuring the work of artists from the Middle East.
 The library is also a resource for artists researching grants and scholarships as well as educators who want to learn more about child development, refugee issues, and other topics.